 Tsitsernakaberd Armenian Genocide Memorial Complex

-One of the most important monuments in Armenia the Tsitsernakaberd Armenian Genocide Memorial Complex that was constructed in honor of the victims of the Armenia Genocide by the Ottoman Empire in 1915.
+One of the most important monuments in Armenia is the Tsitsernakaberd Armenian Genocide Memorial Complex which was constructed in honor of the victims of the Armenian Genocide by the Ottoman Empire in 1915.

 The construction of the unique monument started in 1967 (architect = Arthur Tarkhanyan) and has historical symbolism in each element of it.
 In addition, it is possible to see a museum underground when you’re visiting the complex.